What is a wish?

 There are several reasons why a family might hesitate to call us.
 A family might feel, for example, that they could grant a wish for their child themselves.
 We have found, however, that a family simply does not plan a fantasy vacation or event when challenged by life-threatening illness with its intense and disruptive treatment schedules and extreme stresses.
 Parents cannot find the psychological resources to carry out complex plans when day-to-day life requires so much from them.

 A wish, moreover, often requires more than money for its implementation.
-A desire to meet a personal hero, or receive a blessing from John Paul II, or design an action figure for Mattel may be something that parents alone cannot facilitate.
+A desire to meet a personal hero or design an action figure for Mattel may be something that parents alone cannot facilitate.

 Nor will a family spend money on a child’s “wish” if that family is raising money for a transplant or struggling with the crushing burden of medical bills–even if the parents have jobs and insurance.
 A family need not be in poverty or on welfare to qualify for Make-A-Wish® services.
 It is the medical condition of their child which qualifies that child, and the child’s need to experience renewed hope, strength, and joy.